johnzastrow/johnzastrow.github.io/_posts/2010-10-04-another-automated-ftp-bash-script.md

 ## Control of ftp by a shell script

 One obvious improvement would have the ftp client program controlled by the shell script.
-I don’t think that would comprise an impossible task, but I also don’t think that it would have much value.
+I don't think that would comprise an impossible task, but I also don't think that it would have much value.
 Scripting ftp transfer using [expect](http://expect.nist.gov/) might cause you less pain, except that it is sensitive to the environment that it is run in.
 Changes to default program inputs and outputs can break it.

 - - - - - -